tmooretcm/MinecraftJvmBattle/README.md

 Make sure that [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/), [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/), and [Docker](https://docs.docker.com/get-docker/) are all installed.
 Once done, clone this repo.

+After this, you will have to expose Docker for Prometheus metrics scraping.
+Follow only the **Configure Docker** section of this [guide](https://docs.docker.com/config/daemon/prometheus/).

 #### Running the monitor with Docker

 1. Access the /mc/mc-monitor/examples/mc-monitor-prom/ directory.